rmwc/rmwc/src/rmwc/docs/README-USAGE.md

 # Usage

-> This document contains basic information on usage on styling.
+> This document contains basic information on usage.

 ## Basic Example